I recently ran into a Mary Oliver quote that struck a deep chord:

 At the same time, the older we get, the faster time speeds by.
 This fascinating article deals with this phenomenon.
 The best way to make sure your life lasts long is not to add more years to it, but to make the most of each hour/day/year you have.
 And, while reading that, what immediately came to mind is the fact that ‘making the most of it’ is not about running around and doing things, but simply about paying attention.

 Maybe this is why I felt the need to simplify my blog to the theme Postcards from the Garden, these past few months.
 The hours I spend paying attention to what is happening in the garden feel like valuable time, not time wasted.
 In my way, I was following Mary Oliver’s prescription: paying attention, feeling astonished, and relating this in the blog.

 And astonishment doesn’t have to only pertain to remarkable sightings and experiences.
 Photographing our ubiquitous geese in beautiful light is just as rewarding to me as photographing our iconic sea-eagle.
-Of course I love traveling and photographing tigers in India or waterfalls in New Zealand.
+Of course I love traveling and photographing tigers in India or lions in Africa.
 But a deer silently appearing out of the morning mist in the Biesbosch is also an enchanting sight.

 Be aware that when I write about something like this, my words are directed towards myself as much as towards my readers.
 By ‘telling about it,’ I’m giving words to fleeting impressions and thoughts that will further crystallize in my own mind and work their magic on me.
 And that is the only type of magical thinking I indulge in these days.